-The research and advocacy unit pursues the organization’s research mandate of generating knowledge, spearheading advocacy, and policy analysis to inform initiatives that contribute to improvement of livelihoods of rural farming households.
+The Governance and Policy Advocacy unit pursues the organization’s research mandate of generating knowledge, spearheading advocacy, and policy analysis to inform initiatives that contribute to improvement of livelihoods of rural farming households.
 The unit is part of the technical research team of the Think Tank and it is charged with the roles of quality control of research processes.
 The unit works closely with other research institutions including universities to execute the KRC research agenda.

-Three projects of the Research, Advocacy and Development Unit include:
+Three projects of the Governance and Policy Advocacy Unit include:

 The Rwenzori Regional Think Tank

 The Rwenzori regional think tank is an initiative of regional leaders retreat held at Kasunga in 2008.
 It evolved through the need to for a body that could think through and provide alternative solutions to development challenges in the region.
 The think tank brings together individuals/institutions of unique competences to distill development ideas and generate knowledge that become important reference for the region’s development agenda.
 The think tank aims to give factual information relevant for prioritizing and planning development programs and creating a buzz around important issues in the region-causing different actors to respond in ways that benefit the community.
 Through its operational structures, the think tank commissions relevant researches and ensures the research outcomes are widely utilized by prior engaging in a bottom up process of determining the research projects.

 The Rwenzori Regional Framework is a deliberate effort by CSOs to provide an overarching guide to development efforts in the Rwenzori.
 It is informed by CSO experiences of the development efforts over the last two decades in the Rwenzori Region.
 Whereas a number of programmes by Government, NGOs and private sector actors have been implemented; many have not been as successful as envisaged.